josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐣_Ugly_Ducklings/09_🦢_Caution_Swans_Aggressive/🎶_L_Chaim/README.md

 The Keepers had ledgers.

-The Swan has those too now.
+The Swan model has those too now.

-She has:
+It has:
 - records,
 - provenance,
 - cross-links,